OC-Distill: Ontology-aware Contrastive Learning with Cross-Modal Distillation for ICU Risk Prediction: Discussion

 We propose \method, a two-stage framework that improves downstream ICU risk performance on physiological time-series data.
 By leveraging the hierarchical structure of the ICD ontology, our approach derives more informative patient similarity measures and incorporates them into contrastive pretraining to better shape the embedding space.
 Building on the pretrained representations, we further demonstrate that cross-modal knowledge distillation from clinical notes provides complementary supervision, yielding additional performance gains while enabling deployment with real-time vital signs alone.

-\paragraph{Strengths.} This work has several strengths.
-First, the framework demonstrates consistent gains across multiple tasks, label fractions, and observation horizons, suggesting robust and generalizable improvements, while the student model operates on vital signs alone at inference, making deployment lightweight and practical for real-time ICU monitoring.
-Second, the ontology-aware reweighting scheme is loss-agnostic and can in principle be applied to other contrastive objectives beyond NT-Xent \citep{khosla2020supervised}, making it broadly applicable to other contrastive pretraining settings.
-Third, while we demonstrate the distillation stage with clinical notes, the teacher-student framework is modality-agnostic and naturally extends to other modalities or combinations of modalities.
+This work has several strengths.
+First, the framework demonstrates consistent gains across multiple tasks, label fractions, and observation horizons.
+We further conduct paired bootstrap testing to assess statistical significance.
+In the low-label setting (Table~\ref{tab:linear_prob}), OC-Distill significantly outperforms both baselines on mortality across all label fractions and metrics (all $p < 0.05$), and on length-of-stay in 5 of 6 AUROC comparisons.
+For the full pipeline evaluation (Table~\ref{tab:performance}), significant gains persist at the 50\% label fraction over \textit{Cross-Modal Contrastive} and \textit{Synthetic Notes Augmentation}.
+These results confirm significant gains, especially in the low-label regime where clinical data are often limited.
+Second, unlike large pretrained EHR models that often require rich inputs and substantial compute at deployment, the student model operates on vital signs alone at inference, making OC-Distill lightweight and practical for real-time ICU monitoring.
+Third, the ontology-aware reweighting scheme is loss-agnostic and can in principle be applied to other contrastive objectives beyond NT-Xent \citep{khosla2020supervised}, making it broadly applicable to other contrastive pretraining settings.
+Lastly, while we demonstrate the distillation stage with clinical notes, the teacher-student framework is modality-agnostic and naturally extends to other modalities or combinations of modalities.